ferlicio/BraFurries-Discord/README.md

 Here are some common errors and solutions:

 * **Dependencies aren't up to date:** Regularly update packages using `pip install -r requirements.txt`.
+* **Unable to register users with special characters:** The bot now normalizes usernames by removing accents and symbols before saving them in the database.

 ## Contributing